 Is Your Equipment Ready?

 The first step you should take is to make sure your equipment is ready for recording.
 Make sure batteries have a full charge and your device’s storage is not full.
 If your recording equipment runs on batteries, be sure to have extras.
 Even if your gadget has plenty of storage, have an extra microSD card just if the one you have is full.
 If you are using your phone, make sure it is fully charged.

 Once your gear is ready to go, pick a place in the classroom that will give you the most fantastic sound.
 This place usually is upfront and maybe in the first row.
 Sit there even if you are uncomfortable.
 If your professor uses a microphone and the classroom has speakers, you could sit near a speaker to get a quality recording.
 Think about good lighting, too, if you are recording a video.

 Now that you have found the perfect seat for a quality recording, hit record once the lecture starts.
 Be sure the microphone points to the professor or speaker.
 This includes the microphone on your phone.
 It is essential to pay attention as the professor talks, even if you are recording.

-This will help you learn the content as keep you focused.
+This will help you learn the content and keep you focused.
 You will not be a distraction to your class and may even save you time in the end.
 As soon as your professor finishes hit stop on the recorder and make sure you save the audio file.